patrickbucher/docs/weinberg/how-software-is-built.md

 Patterns 0, 1, and 2 are based on a lack of trust:

 - pattern 0: we only trust ourselves
-- pattern 1: we don't trust managers
+- pattern 1: we don’t trust managers
-- pattern 2: we don't trust programmers
+- pattern 2: we don’t trust programmers

-Higher patterns are not "more mature", but "more open":
+Higher patterns are not “more mature”, but “more open”:

 - pattern 0: as open as the individual
 - pattern 1: open to information exchange between developer and user
 - pattern 2: open to information exchange between developer, user, and manager
 - pattern 3: open in all directions to information about the product
-- pattern 4: " about the process
+- pattern 4: open in all directions about the process
-- pattern 5: " about the culture
+- pattern 5: open in all directions about the culture

-Creating trustworty sub-systems reduces the amount of communication needed ("checking up") and is needed to open up.

-Trust reduces the need for data; increasing data flows might indicate trouble.
+Creating trustworty sub-systems reduces the amount of communication needed (“checking up”) and is needed to open up.
+Trust reduces the need for data;

-If in trouble, there's no time to learn better ways how to develop software (vicious cycle).

-- past success creates inertia; a past strenght become a weakness
+increasing data flows might indicate trouble.
+If in trouble, there’s no time to learn better ways how to develop software (vicious cycle).
+Past successes create inertia; a past strenght become a weakness:

 - lots of code: a lot of value, a lot to maintain
-    - past practices: were successful, no need to improve seen
+- past practices: were successful, no need to improve them is seen
-    - people's attitudes: worked then, why change?
+- people’s attitudes: worked then, why change?

 Any culture must accomplish these tasks:

-1. present: keep performing today; don't slip backwards
+1. present: keep performing today; don’t slip backwards
-2. past: maintain the foundation from yesterday; don't forget what you know
+2. past: maintain the foundation from yesterday; don’t forget what you know
 3. future: build the next pattern to guide the change process

-To move to a higher pattern, things have to be learned:
+To move to a higher pattern, the following things have to be learned:

 - 0 to 1: humility (exposure to what others are doing)
 - 1 to 2: ability (technical training and experience)